The powers that be are waging a war on your wealth.

 Nevermind, maybe we’re just fncked.

-Some say the corruption of true money is what brought down Rome [fact check].
+The corruption of true money is one of the things that helped bring Rome to its knees.
 If you want an immortal empire, it’s gold standard or bust bro.
 Duh.

 But even if we need to manipulate the money to protect our quality of life, please DON’T GIVE CONTROL OVER TO A G–D–M- UNREGULATED ENTITY THAT IS BASICALLY ABOVE THE LAWS.